 Line Up

-The 2024 Kirkcudbright Jazz Festival looks set to be an incredible showcase of the finest Jazz musicians in the UK and further afield.
-The below leaflet has information about the line up, and then below is some information about the bands.
+The 2025 Kirkcudbright Jazz Festival looks set to be an incredible showcase of the finest Jazz musicians in the UK and further afield.

 Festival Bands

-This year we have 8 bands performing in Festival venues together with further groups formed specifically for the Festival from a pool of musicians with members Jeff and Anne Barnhart, Tom Langham, Graham Smith, John Hallam, Roy Percy, John Fenner, Tom Kincaid, Samantha Wright and Thomas l’Etienne.
+This year we have 11 bands performing in Festival venues together with further groups formed specifically for the Festival from a pool of musicians with members John Hallam, Roy Percy, John Fenner, Tom Kincaid, Uli Wunner, Clint Baker, Bill Jones and Thomas l’Etienne.
 Although band bookings have been agreed the line up remains subject to final confirmation in case of any unexpected circumstances.

 Sarah Spencer’s Transatlantic Jazz Band